 Bought the Pool Guide?
 Here is a one-page supplemental sheet to give you the update.

-Cuts of note from Sunday night/Monday morning:
+Cuts of note from late Wednesday night/Thursday morning:

 Those of you new to DobberHockey, please note that I update the ramblings several times in a day.
 To read yesterday's ramblings, click "Next" below.